School bus: 1980s–1990s

 Alongside safety, body and chassis manufacturers sought to advance fuel economy of school buses.
 During the 1980s, diesel engines came into wide use in conventional and small school buses, gradually replacing gasoline-fueled engines.
 In 1987, International became the first chassis manufacturer to offer diesel engines exclusively, with Ford following suit in 1990.

 While conventional-style buses remained the most widely produced full-size school bus, interest in forward visibility, higher seating capacity, and shorter turning radius led to a major expansion of market share of the transit-style configuration, coinciding with several design introductions in the late 1980s.
 Following the 1986 introduction of the Wayne Lifestar, the AmTran Genesis, Blue Bird TC/2000, and Thomas Saf-T-Liner MVP would prove far more successful.

 During the 1990s, small school buses shifted further away from their van-conversion roots.
 In 1991, Girardin launched the MB-II, combining a single rear-wheel van chassis with a full cutaway bus body.
 Following the 1992 redesign of the Ford E-Series and the 1997 launch of Chevrolet Express/GMC Savana cutaway chassis, manufacturers followed suit, developing bodies to optimize loading-zone visibility.
 As manufacturers universally adopted cutaway bodies for single rear-wheel buses, the use of the Dodge Ram Van chassis was phased out.
-By the late 1990s, the United States government banned the use of 15-passenger vans for student transport, leading to the introduction of Multi-Function School Activity Buses (MFSAB).
+By 2005 the United States government banned the use of 15-passenger vans for student transport, leading to the introduction of Multi-Function School Activity Buses (MFSAB).
 To better protect passengers, MFSABs share the body structure and compartmentalized seating layout of school buses.
 Not intended (nor allowed) for uses requiring traffic priority, they are not fitted with school bus warning lights or stop arms (nor are they painted school bus yellow).